 RESPONSES FROM ENZ FACEBOOK MEMBERS (NAMES OMITTED):

-August 2016, Responses from: VP Singh, Keith Harrison, Neil Johnson and Hannah Blakely
+2016, Responses from: Dr VP Singh, Dr Keith Harrison, Prof Neil Johnson and Hannah Blakely

 Dr VP Singh: It is such a common question and yet there is so much variability amongst practitioners.